FuncProgLinux/guix-mate/README.md

 - Rival Ubuntu MATE on software available for the MATE desktop.
 - Patch upstream sources to remove `apt/dpkg` specific behavior
 - Updates at least once per week/month, there's much room for improvement
-- Rebrand if possible to improve user experience
+- Rebrand if possible to improve user experience and integration with GUIX

 ## Available software